EpistasisLab/Aliro/README.md

 ### Workflow

+Each machine should first register itself on the service.

 #### FGLab

-1. Create a project with hyperparameter schema online
+1. Create a project with hyperparameter schema online.
-1. Register each available machine with the project by performing a POST to /api/projects/:id/register
-1. Start an experiment by choosing hyperparameters
+1. Start an experiment by choosing hyperparameters.

 #### Machine

-1. Wait for experiment ID and hyperparameters from FGLab
+1. Wait for experiment ID and hyperparameters from FGLab.
-1. Instantiate the dataset and attempt to create new dataset entry (overwrites any existing entry)
+1. Instantiate the dataset and attempt to create new dataset entry (overwrites any existing entry).
-1. Instantiate the model and attempt to create new model entry (overwrites any existing entry)
+1. Instantiate the model and attempt to create new model entry (overwrites any existing entry).
-1. Update the experiment with training and validation losses
+1. Update the experiment with training and validation losses.
-1. Update the experiment with testing loss and score
+1. Update the experiment with testing loss and score.

 ### Endpoints